Sample Amount Required

 - Ship the package by overnight carrier for delivery the next day.

-- Note – Do not ship samples on Friday as they will sit over the week-end and deteriorate.
+- Note – We recommend to ship your samples Monday – Wednesday.
+Do not ship samples on Friday as they will sit over the week-end and deteriorate.
 Wait until the following Monday and ship for Tuesday delivery.

 Attn: Sample Receiving